 Broiling

 Broiling is exposing the meat directly to the heat source.
 Grilling and broiling are similar in that you cook the meat one side at a time.
-With grilling, however, the heat source is at the bottom, and broiling, the heat source is at the top.

-This method is for tender steaks, chops, sliced ham, or bacon.
 Steaks and chops should be at least 3/4 inch thick and ham slices need to be at least 1/2 inch thick.

 Pan-Broiling

-Pan-broiling is done in a skillet on top of the stove.
-No need to preheat the pan.
 Add little to no fat and no liquid such as water.
 Cook the meat slowly until browned on both sides, turning occasionally.

 Pour off the fat as it accumulates.

-This method is for thin cuts that are no more than an inch thick
+This method is for thin cuts that are no more than an inch thick.

 Panfrying

 If not using a nonstick pan, add a small amount of fat.
 Brown both sides of the meat over medium heat.
-Let the fat accumulate as it cooks.
-Turn occasionally until meat is done.
-Do not cover.

 Braising

-This method really falls under a combination of dry and moist heat.
-Brown meat in a heavy pan slowly on all sides.
 Pour off the drippings, season, and add a small amount of liquid such as broth or water.
 More tender cuts of meat may not need any liquid.

 Cover tightly and simmer either in a 300 to 325-degree oven or on top of the stove until the meat is tender.

-This method is recommended for less tender cuts of meat and certain tender cuts, particularly pork
+This method is recommended for less tender cuts of meat and certain tender cuts, particularly pork.

-Cooking In Liquid
+Cooking in Liquid

-A word here about braising and cooking in liquid.
 These two cooking methods are very similar with one exception.
 The amount of liquid you use.

-This method is for large less tender cuts and stew meat
+This method is for large less tender cuts and stew meat.

-Now that we got the different cooking methods down.
-What Cooking method do you use with what cut of meat?
-This is important.
-After all, you don’t want to fry a chuck roast or stew that beautiful rib-eye steak?
-Lord, I shudder at the thought!
+After all, you don’t want to fry a chuck roast or stew that beautiful rib-eye steak.
+I shudder at the thought!

 No need to sit down to a tough piece of meat.
 If you follow the recommendations on the meat cuts below and the cooking methods above you will be able to cook any cut of meat with great results.